 Federal Student LoansTo be eligible for any form of federal aid, students must meet several requirements.
 Click here to learn how to maintain eligibility for federal financial aid.

 Federal Perkins Loan

-- Grace period: Nine months after a student graduates or drops below half-time status (six credits or the equivalent)
+- Grace period: Nine months after graduation or dropping below six credit hours

 - Note: This loan is not automatically awarded.
 A Perkins Loan Interest Form must be submitted by those wishing to receive this loan.
 A new interest form must be submitted for every aid year that a student wishes to be considered for Perkins funding.
 Read below for more information.

 Federal Direct Unsubsidized Stafford Loan